Chirontex/magnate/README.md

 2. Add CSRF-protection.

-3. Add JOIN to Active Record. (testing)
+3. Add field aliases to Active Record.

 ## How to use